berryq460/berryq460..nojekyll/README.md

 ![](aha%20moment%20code.gif)

 ### Creatively Express Myself
-I am certain the Web Development & Design Internship combined with my diligence will provide me with a base of tools to enhance my coding vocabulary, thus allowing me to express myself creatively through the art of coding and opening up a new portal to connection and creation...
+I am certain the Web Development & Design Internship combined with my diligence will provide me with a base of tools to enhance my coding vocabulary, thus allowing me to express myself creatively through the art of coding - opening up a new portal to connection and creation...

 ![](portal%20cs.gif)